-Go to the main Apple menu > System Preferences > Users & Groups.
+Go to the main Apple menu > System Settings > General > Login Items.

-From the list, select your user account, then press Login items.
-To remove an item, select it, then press the "-" button.
+To remove an item, select it, then click the "-" button.

-Often malware comes bundled with files downloaded from unreliable sources.
+Often, malware comes bundled with files downloaded from unreliable sources.
 Watch out for .dmg files!
 These are well-known sources of malware.
-Follow the instruction below to clear out your Downloads folder.
+Follow the instructions below to clear out your Downloads folder.

 Open Finder and select Downloads from the sidebar.

-Select all files, then right-click and press Move To Bin.
+Select all files, then right-click and click Move To Trash/Bin.

 Don't forget to empty your Trash afterward.